 Made to Bee loved!

-I specialize in crafting dolls and memory animals using an embroidery machine.
-All dolls are made from an Original Dolls and Daydreams Pattern (dollsanddaydreams.com/) one-at-a-time.
+I specialize in making soft-bodied dolls and animals using an embroidery machine.
+All dolls are handmade from an original Dolls and Daydreams Pattern (dollsanddaydreams.com/) one-at-a-time.
 My purpose is to provide a quality, handmade heirloom that will be cherished for generations.
 They are "made to bee loved"!

 Wishing you a Happy, Healthy, and Prosperous New Year!